 Mutu’s exhibition ‘Nguva na Nyoka” (Sirens and Serpents) was based on a sea mammal that Kenyans call ‘nguva’.
 It is a large creature related to a manatee and has been combined with stories of mermaids by fishermen.
 This exhibition consisted of video art, a large sculpture, and 15 paintings which have serpentine imagery visible in blue and purple water worlds.
 The detailing is intricate and seductive, appropriate for the theme of sirens and mermaids.
 There is an abundance of tendrils, tentacles, and snakes as forms, that oscillate between plant and animal life, swirl and proliferate.

 Her hauntingly beautiful “Throw” 2016 is a spray of fermented black paper pulp against a wall and floor.
 It has the delicate ephemeral quality of a water-soluble medium in its fragmentation and dispersal.

-Mutu has exhibited in solo shows at the Museum of Fine Arts, Houston; Brooklyn Museum of Art; MOCA North Miami; Sydney MOCA; Studio Museum of Harlem; Tel Aviv Museum of Art; Yale University School of Art; Museum of the African Diaspora, San Francisco; the Grand Palais, Paris; Smithsonian National Museum of African Art; Deutsche Guggenheim, Berlin; and museums in India, Tokyo, United Kingdom, Brazil, and Canada.
+Mutu is showing a pair of standing figures made of wood, concrete, and bone at the current 2019 Whitney Biennial.
+She has exhibited in solo shows at the Museum of Fine Arts, Houston; Brooklyn Museum of Art; MOCA North Miami; Sydney MOCA; Studio Museum of Harlem; Tel Aviv Museum of Art; Yale University School of Art; Museum of the African Diaspora, San Francisco; the Grand Palais, Paris; Smithsonian National Museum of African Art; Deutsche Guggenheim, Berlin; and museums in India, Tokyo, United Kingdom, Brazil, and Canada.